RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Introduction

-Thus, RepChain novelly proposes the double-chain architecture to address above challenges.
-Specifically, RepChain maintains transaction chain and reputation chain separately.
-Firstly, for transaction chain, RepChain revises and amends the traditional Raft algorithm to a Byzantine fault tolerant synchronous consensus protocol for sharding-based blockchain, which achieves transactions agreement efficiently and securely.
-Compared with other works, our scheme eases the workload of the least capable validator to improve the system performance by incenting competent shard leader to contribute more.
-An honest and competent validator has more chance to be selected as a shard leader, and the reputation-based scheme will ensure that being honest is its best strategy.
-Secondly, RepChain proposes a new reputation chain to monitor validators' behaviour and achieve consensus on reputation scores efficiently.
-Besides the hashes of multiple confirmed transaction blocks and the reputation scores of all validators, a reputation block also includes a signature generated via collective signing~\cite{kogias2016enhancing}.
-One signature in a reputation block provides authenticity proof for multiple transaction blocks between last reputation block and the current one.
-Such compression enables a reputation chain with moderate generation speed to support a high throughput transaction chain.
-It is worth mentioning that existing sharding-based systems can also benefit from our core idea that leveraging the reputation chain with moderate generation speed to support the high throughput transaction chain.
-With a little modification on their consensus and sharding scheme, the incentive and security property can be both enhanced.
+Thus, \sys\ novelly proposes the double-chain architecture, \textit{i.e.}, maintains transaction chain and reputation chain separately, to address the above challenges.
+For transaction chain, we introduce a synchronous Raft consensus for efficient transaction blocks generation.
+Compared with other works, our scheme eases the workload of the least capable validator and incentivizes the competent shard leader to contribute more so as to improve the system's throughput.
+An honest and competent validator has more chance of being selected as a shard leader, and the reputation-based scheme will ensure that being honest is the best strategy.
+In terms of reputation chain, a synchronous Byzantine fault tolerance consensus~\cite{zamani2018rapidchain} has been used to prevent a Byzantine attack.
+To balance the benefits and overheads of such a consensus, we pack the hashes of multiple confirmed transaction blocks and the reputation scores of all validators calculated based on their behaviors' into one reputation block.
+In this way, a reputation block provides proof of authenticity for multiple transaction blocks.
+Thus, \sys\ can achieve efficient consensus on both reputation scores and transaction chains without incurring too much overhead, \textit{i.e.}, a reputation chain with moderate generation speed can support a high throughput transaction chain.
+It is worth mentioning that existing sharding systems can also benefit from this idea with a little modification on their consensus and sharding scheme to gain the benefits brought about by reputation.